PROCESIO/Custom-Actions/net8.0/Events/GetCountryData/Common/ActionsWithEvents.md

 - Split per output (ordering control): see `CountryWithSplitAction` where `PopulateCountryInfo`, `PopulateCountrySummary`, `PopulateCountryLocalTime`, and `PopulateCurrencies` each handle a single responsibility and declare an `Order`.

 Multiple methods with the same `TriggerControl`
-- All matching methods are invoked independently by reflection when the trigger property changes.
-- Use the `Order` property to control execution order if it matters; default `Order` is 0.
+- All matching methods are invoked by reflection when the trigger property changes.
+If more than one method is invoked, they might override each other's properties' values.
+Use the `Order` property to control execution order if it matters; default `Order` is 0.
-- Important limitation: state does not persist between these method calls.
-Inputs come from the front-end state, not from a prior method in the same trigger chain.
-If `method1` changes a property value, `method2` will not see that new value unless the property is part of the front-end inputs for the trigger.

 ## Property dependencies (DependencyDecorator)